LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Campaigns/entry-point.md

 **Note:** Entry points are shared throughout your account, so if you modify an entry point, the change will be applied to any other engagements that use this entry point.

 ## Map your site categories using code

-Use sections to categorize your web site and display an engagement for each

 You’ve just finished creating an engagement for one of the categories on your website or mobile app.
 For example, cameras category on your website.
 You want the engagement to display on all the pages in the camera category.
 One option is to use a URL define where the engagement should display.
 However this means that you will need to manually add each camera-related page URL into LiveEngage.